Johnny-Saraiva/go-barber/README.md

 <br>

-## Projeto 💻
+## :computer: About the Project

-O GoBarber é um projeto exemplo do Bootcamp da Rocketseat, um aplicativo completo com Backend utilizando Node.js, Frontend com ReactJS e Mobile com React Native.
+GoBarber is a tutorial project made on Rocketseat's GoStack Bootcamp, a complete application with Backend using Node.js, Frontend with ReactJS and Mobile with React Native.

-## 🚀 Tecnologias
+## :hammer: Technologies

-Esse projeto está utilizando as seguintes tecnologias:
+This project was built with:

 -  [Typescript](https://www.typescriptlang.org/)
 -  [Node.js](https://nodejs.org/)